Domestic Ducks

 Ducks are delightful and very entertaining but a word of warning – they insist on turning soil to mud by using water from their drinker, so it is best to give them a larger area than would be given to chickens with regular moving of the drinker.

 Domestic ducks are all descended from the wild mallard (Anas p. platyrhynchos) except the Muscovy (Cairina moschata).
 The lighter breed ducks certainly lay more eggs during the year, but the heavy breed ones will lay in the spring and summer and the variation in colour, shape and size makes for a more interesting flock.
+Ducks are a flock species and should never be kept singly.

 External points of a domestic duck